Deck Rebuilds & Renovations

 Replacing one or two bad deck boards is easy.
 But if the joists underneath are spongy, the ledger board is pulling away from the house, or the posts are rotting in the dirt, slapping new boards on top is a waste of money.

 We do honest site walks.
 If it can be repaired safely, we'll tell you.
 But when the framing is compromised, we recommend a full teardown and rebuild.
+That is the point where replacement protects your money better than another short-term repair.

-- Free honest assessment — we tell you what actually needs to happen
+• Free honest assessment - we tell you what actually needs to happen

-- Full structural evaluation from footings to railings
+• Full structural evaluation from footings to railings

-- Clear explanation of why a repair or rebuild is the right call
+• Clear explanation of why a repair or rebuild is the right call

-Why Raleigh decks require rebuilds.
+Why Raleigh and Triangle decks end up needing rebuilds.

 Triangle weather is tough on wood.
 Between humidity, rainfall, and seasonal temperature swings, these are the most common reasons we tear decks completely down.